gui-ccr/gui-ccr/README.md

 <p align="left">
  My name is Guilherme, and I'm a Mobile Developer passionate about turning ideas into functional and intuitive applications with Flutter.
 My main motivation is to create fluid interfaces and user experiences that delight and solve real-world problems.
  <br/><br/>
- My background in languages like C++ and JavaScript gives me a solid understanding of programming logic and software architecture, which I apply to build more efficient applications.
+ My background in languages like C++, Java and JavaScript gives me a solid understanding of programming logic and software architecture, which I apply to build more efficient applications.
 I'm currently studying Systems Analysis and Development (TADS) 🎓💡 to further deepen my knowledge.
 </p>
   <img alt="Profile views" src="https://komarev.com/ghpvc/?username=gui-ccr&color=red">
   <a href="https://github.com/gui-ccr?tab=followers"><img alt="GitHub followers" src="https://img.shields.io/github/followers/gui-ccr?label=Follow&style=social"></a>